Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: AHMin

 	:Description:
-		Use with AnthropHeatMethod = 1
+		Use with EmissionsMethod = 1

 	:Configuration:
 		.. csv-table::